flutter/website/src/docs/codelabs/explicit-animations.md

 ---
-Todo:
+TODO:
-1. Create diffs w/ explanations of each diff
+1. Intro sections: create diffs w/ explanations for each diff
+2. Refactor all DartPad samples to use non-working defaults, & offer solution
+2. Update vanilla bouncing ball final example to use *both* upward and downward motion
+3. Explain why setState listener boilerplate is required
-2. AnimatedWidget and AnimatedBuilder?
+4. AnimatedWidget and AnimatedBuilder?
-3. How to choose between AnimatedBuilder and AnimatedWidget.
+5. How to choose between AnimatedBuilder and AnimatedWidget.
-4. Answer question: when to use a Tween, if you can just use upper and lower bound args for AnimationController?
+6. Answer question: when to use a Tween, if you can just use upper and lower bound args for AnimationController?
   - when we need something other than a double?